artyomsadyrin/search-list/README.md

 # search-list
 App use CocoaPods.
-To run the project you need initialize and install dependencies.
+To run the project you need to install dependencies.
 ```
 $ pod install
 ```